 Specify the port to use for communication with the Web Application Server.
 On Windows, port 80 is the recommended default.
 If this port is in use, port 8080 is recommended.
 On Linux, port 8080 is recommended.
+If HTTPS was configured in the previous dialog, port 443 is set by default.

-▶ Note Common applications that may be using port 80 include Skype and Internet Information Services (IIS).
+■ Note Common applications that may be using port 80 include Skype and Internet Information Services (IIS).
 Either turn off these services, or select a different port, such as 8080.